-The Company recently revised its customer service charges effective September 1, 2018.
-Revisions to base rates averaged a 0.4% reduction from previous base rates.
-These revisions offset an increase that was going to occur on September 1, 2018 when a previous temporary reduction of 0.4% was scheduled to expire.

-These revisions also result in our overall rates remaining approximately 3% lower than they were when they were fully implemented in 1999.
-As a result of cost controls and increases in air traffic levels over that period, the change in customer service charges is below the change in Consumer Price Index by approximately 47 percentage points.
+The Company recently revised its customer service charges effective September 1, 2019.
+A further revision will occur effective January 1, 2020.
+Both revisions were made to recover the cost of space-based surveillance data services with the September 2019 revision relating to domestic and the January 2020 revision relating to oceanic data services.
+These revisions will bring service charges on January 1, 2020 to less than 1% higher than they were when they were fully implemented in 1999.
+As a result of cost controls and increases in air traffic levels over that period, the change in customer service charges is below the change in Consumer Price Index by approximately 46 percentage points.